Introducing Wadi Natrun

 Egypt and Jordan Explorer

 There's something indefinitely alluring about the mysteries of ancient Egypt.
 From the ruins to the mummies to the mythology behind the pyramids, this is a trip that no archaeology or history buff should miss.
-This 19-day trip is packed full of highlights of Egypt and Jordan, including the Sphinx, a Nile river cruise, and visits to Petra and the Dead Sea.
+This 19-day trip is packed full of highlights of not just Egypt but of Jordan, including visits to Petra, Kerak Castle and the Dead Sea.